-A RESOLUTION ADOPTING A SUPPLEMENTAL COMMUNITY INVESTMENT PLAN (VERSION 2) FOR THE CITY OF HAMMOND FOR THE USE OF FUNDS PROVIDED UNDER THE AMERICAN RESCUE PLAN ACT (ARPA)
+A RESOLUTION ADOPTING A SUPPLEMENTAL COMMUNITY INVESTMENT PLAN (VERSION 3) FOR THE CITY OF HAMMOND FOR THE USE OF FUNDS PROVIDED UNDER THE AMERICAN RESCUE PLAN ACT (ARPA)

-ADOPTED AND APPROVED BY the Common Council of the City of Hammond, Indiana, this
+on Council of the City of Hammond, Indiana, this

-28 day of November , 2022.
+18th day of Jecember , 2023.

-Janes Mark

-Dave Woerpe, President
+Sout in Kel

+$\overline{\mathbf{S}}$ cott Rakos, President

-Iammond Common Council
+Н ammond Common Council

-ATTEST:

 Robert J. Golec, City Clerk City of Hammond, Indiana

-PRESENTED BY ME, the undersigned City Clerk of the City of Hammond, Indiana, to the Mayor, for approval and signature, this 27 day of November , 2022.
+PRESENTED BY ME, the undersigne the Mayor, for approval and signature, this 14) d City Clerk of the City of Hammond, Indiana, to day of December, 2023.

-Count J. Sides

-obert J. Golec, City Clerk

-C City of Hammond, Indiana
+obert J. Golec, City Clerk ity of Hammond, Indiana

-The foregoing Resolution No. Right consisting of three (3) typewritten pages, including this page, was APPROVED AND SIGNED BY ME, the undersigned Mayor of the City of Hammond, Indiana, this 29 day of November 2022.
+The foregoing Resolution No consisting of three (3) typewritten pages, GNED BY ME, the undersigned Mayor of the 2023.

-90117

-homas M. McDermott, Jr., Mayor
+T homas M. McDermott, Jr., Mayor

-C City of Hammond, Indiana
+ity of Hammond, Indiana

-PASSED by the Common Council on the 28Th day of November , 2022 and by the Mayor on the 29th day of November , 2022.
+PASSED by the Common Council by the Mayor on the 19th of on the 18th day of December, 2023 and lay of December, 2023.

-Robert f.
-Loles
+Robert J. Golea

 obert J. Golec, City Clerk,

-H Iammond, Indiana
+H ammond, Indiana